 If your appliance comes with a manufacturer's warranty (and it should), that warranty is limited in length and coverage, with most only lasting for one to two years.
-And with complex parts, advanced technologies, and heavy usage, many customers find their appliances start to have problems earlier than that 10-year mark.
+And with complex parts, advanced smart technology and heavy usage, most consumers experience issues within the first 5 years.

-This problem is why extended warranties are a popular choice.
-There are a variety of home appliances that you can get extended warranties on.
-This includes large household appliances like refrigerators and washer and dryers, and smaller household appliances like coffee makers and toaster ovens.
+This is why extended appliance warranties are so popular.
+There are a variety of home appliances that you can get an appliance protection plan for, from large home appliances like refrigerators and washer and dryers to smaller appliances like coffee makers and toaster ovens.
 When you subscribe to Mulberry Unlimited, you can get coverage for all these appliances and more under the same product protection plan.
 That means protection for breaks, cracks, wear, and more for just $9.99 a month.

 What does an appliance warranty cover?

-The coverage of an appliance warranty depends on the type of warranty and the terms of that contract.
-Below is a brief overview of several warranty types, but read our guide on what a warranty covers for more information on each.
+The coverage of an extended appliance warranty depends on the type of warranty and the terms of that contract.
+Check out this guide for detailed information on what a warranty covers in specific product categories.

 An appliance manufacturer warranty comes free with a new appliance purchase.
 The length varies depending on the product type and company.
 If something goes wrong within that period of time that is due to a fault in manufacturing, the company will repair or replace it.

-An appliance extended warranty, or protection plan, is an option that offers more coverage for an additional cost.
-It can extend the length of a manufacturer’s warranty, or cover additional things like breaks or accidents within the extended warranty period.
-You can purchase it at the time of the product or add an extended warranty after your purchase.
+An extended appliance warranty, or appliance protection plan, is an option that offers more coverage for an additional cost.
+It can extend the length of a manufacturer’s warranty, or cover additional things like breaks and accidental damage within the extended warranty period.
+You can purchase it at the time of the product purchase or add an extended warranty after your purchase.

 How long does an appliance warranty last?

-A manufacturer’s warranty for appliances has a huge range—anything from one month to ten years (even 20 years if you purchase high-end appliances from a manufacturer like Miele).
-The length depends on the product type, manufacturer, and specifics of the warranty.
-For example, LG offers a 2-year manufacturer’s warranty on most of their refrigerators, but they have a 10-year warranty on specific parts, like the compressor, within the refrigerator.
+A manufacturer’s warranty for appliances can vary, ranging from one month to ten years (even 20 years if you purchase high-end appliances from a manufacturer like Miele).
+The length depends on the product type, manufacturer, and specific terms of the warranty.
+For example, LG offers a 2-year manufacturer’s warranty on most of their refrigerators, but they have a 10-year LG warranty on specific parts, like the compressor within the refrigerator.
 No matter the product type, it’s safe to assume that if your product breaks down within 30 days of your purchase, it should fall under the manufacturer’s warranty.

-An extended warranty covering appliances lasts for the amount of time you choose at purchase of the warranty.
-Some companies may only offer one option for an extended warranty length, while others give you several plan length options.
-Longer term warranties offer better value, but a shorter warranty will come at a lower cost and are a good fit if you are not planning to use the product for a long time.
+Extended appliance warranty coverage lasts for the amount of time you choose when you purchase the appliance protection plan.
+Some companies may only offer one option for an extended warranty length, while others give you several plan lengths to choose from.
+Longer-term warranties generally offer better value, but a shorter warranty will come at a lower cost and can be a good fit if you are not planning to use the product for a long time.

-How do I know if my appliance is under warranty?
+How do you know if your appliance is still under warranty?

-Because there is such a large range in warranty lengths and coverage, you need to check the details of your warranty agreement to know if your appliance issue is covered under warranty.
+Because there is such a large range in warranty lengths and coverage, you need to check the details of your manufacturer warranty agreement to know if your appliance issue is covered under the warranty terms.

-For most appliance warranties, there are several places you can look for information.
+For most warranties for appliances, there are several places you can find the information you need: